MaastrichtU-IDS/jupyterlab/README.md

 ☕️ [IJava](https://github.com/SpencerPark/IJava) with current default OpenJDK

-✨️ [SPARQL kernel](https://github.com/paulovn/sparql-kernel) to query RDF triplestores endpoints
+✨️ [SPARQL kernel](https://github.com/paulovn/sparql-kernel) to query RDF knowledge graphs

 **Wishlist**

-🐙 [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git), does not work on jupyter/docker-stacks images
+🐙 [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git) does not work on jupyter/docker-stacks images

 > Failed to load the jupyterlab-git server extension: The versions of the  JupyterLab Git server frontend and backend do not match.
 The  @jupyterlab/git frontend extension has version: 0.30.0b2 while the  python package has version 0.24.0.
 Please install identical version of  jupyterlab-git Python package and the @jupyterlab/git extension.
 Try  running: pip install --upgrade jupyterlab-git